ComparativeGenomicsToolkit/taffy/README.md

 Things that are ongoing:

-* Make taf_add_gap_bases use indexed fastas to avoid loading everything into memory
+* Make `taffy add-gap-bases` use indexed fastas to avoid loading everything into memory
-* Create an index format for random access to TAF files
-* Add a binary/compressed version